dictation-toolbox/aenea/README.rst

 Summary
 -------

 Aenea is a project to allow Dragonfly (a Python-based voice macro system for Windows) to send commands to another computer.
 Typically, this is used to run Dragonfly in a virtual machine while commands are sent to the host operating system.
-Currently only Linux hosts are supported, but work is underway to support Windows and OS X. The primary audience is system administrators and software engineers.
+Currently only Linux hosts are fully supported, but a working subset of the functionality is available for Windows, and work is underway to support OS X. The primary audience is system administrators and software engineers.

 Current Features: